 - While pasta is cooking, grate and mince vegetables.
 Set aside.

 - Once mac and cheese is cooked, set it aside.

-- On stovetop, heat a large skillet over medium high heat.
-Place olive oil in skillet then add parsnips, carrots and onions.
+- On the stovetop, heat a large skillet over medium-high heat.
+Place olive oil in a skillet.
+Then add parsnips, carrots, and onions.
 Stirring occasionally, sauté for 3 minutes until vegetables have softened.